DON'T Throw Away Your Jars ~ 35 Creative Ways to Reuse Them!

 - Bug Repellent Holders – Mix citronella oil with a cotton ball or create a DIY mosquito-repelling candle.

-- Mini Fire Starter Kits – Store matches, cotton balls soaked in petroleum jelly, or fire-starting materials for camping.
+- Mini Fire Starter Kits – Store matches & cotton balls soaked in fire-starting materials for camping

 - Emergency Sewing Kit for Travel – A compact way to store needles, thread, and buttons in a purse or backpack.